 6. Low-Carb Nuts

-A delightful combination of protein, fiber and healthy fats will keep you full and energized until the end of the day.
-Nuts are the perfect go-to snack.
+A delightful combination of protein, fiber, and healthy fats will keep you full and energized until the end of the day.
+Nuts are the perfect go-to snack for midday office boost.

 By itself, hummus isn’t bad for you.
-It contains simple and healthful ingredients, such as protein and iron-rich chickpeas, tahini, olive oil, lemon juice, garlic and salt.
+It contains simple and healthy ingredients, such as protein and iron-rich chickpeas, tahini, olive oil, lemon juice, garlic, and salt.

 Every tablespoon of hummus is 25 calories, and if you eat hummus as a part of a Mediterranean diet, you help lower your cardiovascular health risks.
 The olive oil in hummus is rich in heart-healthy monounsaturated fats.